Don't let broken

 your next agent change.

 Install Maida, capture a known-good baseline, and run a behavioral check against your next prompt, model, tool, or framework change.
 No cloud account required.
 No telemetry by default.
-Runs locally or in your GitHub Actions runner.
+Runs locally or in your GitHub Actions runner, and Maida.AI does not receive them by default.

 Install `maida-ai`